Services.

 Thorough Physical Exams

 The current standard of care in veterinary medicine calls for a physical exam every six months.
-Because dogs and cats age at a much faster rate than their human companions, it is vital to recognize that your pet’s health status can change dramatically in a short period of time.
+Because dogs and cats age much faster than we do, their health can change just as fast.
 Of course, lots of things could prompt a few extra looks: your pet’s

 - age,